-On 26 August 1992 the COTs put forward the following two questions to Telecom members?
+On 26 August 1992 the COTs put forward the following two questions to Telecom

-Is Telecom prepared to restore its telephone services of our foundation members within 28 days from today at no cost to the foundation
+Question 1 Is Telecom prepared to restore its telephone services of our foundation members within 28 days from today at no cost to the foundation members?

-Is Telecom prepared to resolve the issue of financial compensation for the foundation members within 28 days from today by way of an independent arbitrator?
+Question 2 Is Telecom prepared to resolve the issue of financial compensation for the foundation members within 28 days from today by way of an independent arbitrator?